Kubernetes on AWS (EKS)

 labels:

-app: aws-sandbox
+app: sandbox

 spec: